pafik13/socnet-chat-test/README.md

 ## Features

 - Users can add another users.
-- Users can type chat messages to the chat room.
+- Users can type chat messages to another users.
 - Users can see status of another users.